inspektor-gadget/inspektor-gadget/README.md

 * [BPF Compiler Collection (BCC)](https://github.com/iovisor/bcc): the execsnoop, opensnoop, tcptop and tcpconnect gadgets use programs from BCC.
 * [traceloop](https://github.com/kinvolk/traceloop): the traceloop gadget uses the traceloop tool, which can be used independenly of Kubernetes.
 * [gobpf](https://github.com/kinvolk/gobpf): the traceloop gadget heavily uses gobpf.
-* [kubectl-trace](https://github.com/iovisor/kubectl-trace): the inspektor-gadget command and architecture was inspired from kubectl-trace.
+* [kubectl-trace](https://github.com/iovisor/kubectl-trace): the Inspektor Gadget architecture was inspired from kubectl-trace.